fullmoonissue/tas-scaffolding/README.md

-The library [mediator_lua](https://github.com/Olivine-Labs/mediator_lua) is used (installed by `make install`) but to avoid cross OS library preloading problem, the core file of the mediator is copied at the root of your TAS.
+The library [mediator_lua](https://github.com/Olivine-Labs/mediator_lua) is used (installed by `make install`) but to avoid cross OS library preloading problem, the core file of the mediator is copied at the root of your TAS (during the scaffolding).

+The overlay which display the current frame will be already displayed.

 #### Archive bk2